Anthurium pallidiflorum (Pale-Flowered Anthurium) Indoor Care, Propagation & Problems

 Light Requirements

-Anthurium pallidiflorum grows best in bright indirect light (dappled light).
+Anthurium pallidiflorum thrives in bright indirect light (dappled light).
 Keep it away from direct sunshine as it can scorch the leaves leaving it with ugly, brown marks.

+Too little light may slow growth and cause pale, weak foliage.
 If the natural lighting in your home is not enough, consider instaling grow lights to supplement it.
-Take a look at these full spectrum grow lights available on Amazon.

 Turn the pot regularly to ensure that the plant receives light on all sides for uniform growth and avoid lop-sided growth.